smhg/sepa-qr-data-php/README.md

 # sepa-qr-data [![CI](https://github.com/smhg/sepa-qr-data-php/workflows/CI/badge.svg)](https://github.com/smhg/sepa-qr-data-php/actions)
-Generates SEPA QR code data based on the [European Payments Council's standard](http://www.europeanpaymentscouncil.eu/index.cfm/knowledge-bank/epc-documents/quick-response-code-guidelines-to-enable-data-capture-for-the-initiation-of-a-sepa-credit-transfer/epc069-12-quick-response-code-guidelines-to-enable-data-capture-for-the-initiation-of-a-sepa-credit-transfer1/).
-QR codes using this data are scannable by, for instance, many mobile banking apps and can be used on invoices etc.
+Generates SEPA payment data for use in a QR code as defined in the [European Payments Council's standard](http://www.europeanpaymentscouncil.eu/index.cfm/knowledge-bank/epc-documents/quick-response-code-guidelines-to-enable-data-capture-for-the-initiation-of-a-sepa-credit-transfer/epc069-12-quick-response-code-guidelines-to-enable-data-capture-for-the-initiation-of-a-sepa-credit-transfer1/).

+A QR code using this data can, for instance, be displayed on an invoice and be scanned by a mobile banking app.

 > **Migrating from smhg/sepa-qr?** Follow the [steps below](https://github.com/smhg/sepa-qr-data-php#migration-from-smhgsepa-qr).